Syncano/syncano-node/docs/cookbook/web/solutions/real-time-chat.md

 ### Problem to solve

-You want to build simple real-time chat
+You want to build simple real-time chat.

 ### Solution